 ...
 This is a more difficult point to cover.
 Basically when choosing and discussing a question we look for four main things:

 But the most important guideline that we have is also the simplest.
 Listen.
-You cannot have a good argument without listening to the other side.
+You cannot have a good discussion without listening to the other side.
 We don't ask you to agree, we don't even ask you to accept their ideas, but we do ask that you listen to them.

 - Examine the question for built in assumptions.
 For example the question: "How do we stop evil?" assumes that all evil must be stopped.
-Someone could then ask "Doesn't evil have it's place in the world?"
+Someone could then ask "Doesn't evil have a place in the world?"

 - Examine the question for embedded concepts.
 In the question: "How do we stop evil?" we might ask "What is evil?"

 - Examine the question for differences in kind and degree.
 Are there different kinds of evil?
 Can one "evil" be more "evil" than another?